The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 42

 Shell plc dividend history shows a CAGR of -1.1% per year from 2010 to 2025.
-The per-share annual dividend moved from $3.3600 in 2010 to $2.8640 in 2025 (with 2026 a partial year and not used in this calculation).
-The largest annual increase in the window was 64.9% in 2023, which reflects recovery from the 2020 cut rather than organic acceleration.
-Growth is slow on a long-run basis, and the negative CAGR tells income investors that the dividend has not kept pace with inflation over this period.
+The per-share annual dividend moved from $3.36 at the start of the window to $2.86 by 2025 (2026 is a partial year and excluded from this calculation).
+The largest annual increase in the window was 64.9% in 2023, reflecting a sharp recovery after years of cuts rather than organic growth.
+The history also contains at least one year-over-year decline exceeding 5%, most visibly in 2021 and 2022.

 | Period | CAGR | From | To |